tom-doerr/llm_agent_evolution_2/tasks.md

 The other scripts provide useful functionality and should be kept, though they could be moved into the package structure for better organization.
 DONE
-# please merge the universal optimize readme with the main readme
 # do we have a way to save our optimized agents using the cli?
 Yes, the CLI provides ways to save optimized agents: